-Electric Power Industry of Serbia, as 100% state owned company, is the sole electricity supplier.
-The electricity price varies according to the consumption category and daily tariff rate which ranges between EUR 0.012 and EUR 0.15 per kWh in the high tariff category.
+Electric Power Industry of Serbia, as 100% state owned company, is the main but not the sole electricity supplier, given that the new Energy law prescribed that the end users are free to choose their electricity supplier.
+The electricity price varies according to the consumption category and daily tariff rate.

 As a natural gas supplier, the state owned company "Srbijagas" pursues its pricing policy in accordance with world prices of oil derivatives and the US dollar exchange rate fluctuations.
-The price of natural gas is set every 15 days and currently stands at EUR 0.381/m3.